 After five years at Rampart House, Cadzow returned to the USA where he started work at the Museum of the American Indian, Heye Foundation where he worked on expeditions and archeological excavations that included:

 - collecting artifacts and archaeological materials from the Copper and Kogmollok Eskimo, the Loucheux, Slavey, and Woodland Cree of Alberta, Canada.

 - excavating archeological sites in Cayuga County, New York, and Staten Island, New York

 - studying Zuni Indian culture in McKinley County, New Mexico, a prehistoric Algonkian burial site on Frontenac Island, Cayuga Lake, in New York, and the Bungi tribe in Portage la Prairie, Manitoba, and the Prairie Cree and Bush Cree in Saskatchewan, the Assiniboin in Saskatchewan and Alberta; the Iroquois and the Northern Piegan (Blackfoot) in Alberta.

-In 1919, he even identified the Tar Sands in the Canadian west as “the greatest oil fields in the world”, saying that he had found them by questioning the natives.
-They reported that the immense lignite deposits in the MacKenzie basin and been burning as long ago as the oldest native could recall, even through tales handed down by their forebears.
+In 1919, he identified the Tar Sands in the Canadian west as “the greatest oil fields in the world”, saying that he had found them by questioning the natives.
+They reported that the immense lignite deposits in the MacKenzie basin and been burning as long ago as the oldest native could recall.

 In 1927, the last year that Cadzow worked at the museum, he sailed to Baffin Island and the Hudson Bay to visit the Sikosuilarmiut, Akuliarmiut, and Quaumauangmiut Eskimos with George P. Putnam on a schooner named “Morrisey”.